 Switch the tap off, disconnect the hose from the tap and place it into a grate, or onto your plants – water will continue to flow from your tank.

-Once you have trained enough water from your aquarium, remove the end of the hose in your tank from the water leaving the hose in the tank ready to fill back up.
+Once you have drained enough water from your aquarium, remove the end of the hose that is in your tank from the water.

 Fill the tank back up, remembering to add enough dechlorinator and ensuring the temperature is correct.

 Do not switch your filter back on/replace it until the water in the tank has been well mixed with dechlorinator, a powerhead or wavemaker is useful to ensure it is well mixed.

 What is needed for this kit?

 (As an amazon associate I earn from qualifying sales).